miklevin/MikeLev.in/_posts/2024-11-21-pipulate-pipeline-born-again.md

 can swap that in and out more easily too, becoming search-service-neutral.
 That's what's going on with everyone wiring it to Bing these days, because Microsoft will sell that 2nd-round search as a service.
-It's not the family jewels like it is wwith Google.
+It's not the family jewels like it is with Google.

 Wow, do I digress quickly when I start writing, but these are the little subtopic explorations that put everything in context.
 I write tools to help do